4ka-nsha/Autonomous-Gazebo-Drone-Stabilization-Precision-Landing/README.md

     └── thumbnail.png
 ```

 > Note: `pid_tuning.py` is included as a reference for the tuning process described in `report.pdf`.
-The final tuned parameter values have already been applied directly within `mission.py` and `landing_script_v2.py` — it does not need to be run separately to reproduce the demo.
+The final tuned parameter values have already been applied directly within `mission.py` and `landing_script_v2.py` — and does not need to be run separately to reproduce the demo.

 ---